Safest Teeth Whiteners

 Here’s how to get started with Byte aligner treatment:

 Invisalign is a favorite of dental professionals and customers alike.
-It’s treated nearly 11 million people since its introduction by Align Technology in 1998.
-Invisalign currently leads the clear aligner market.
+It currently leads the clear aligner market.

-In addition to being medically safe, they’re also comfortable.
-Invisalign clear aligners are trimmed to contour snugly along your gum line, which makes them less irritating than other aligners.
+In addition to being medically safe, Invisalign aligners are also comfortable.
+They're trimmed to contour snugly along your gum line, which makes them less irritating than other aligners.

 The price also varies, ranging anywhere from $3,000 to $8,000.
 It will depend on the provider’s location, your treatment length, and other factors.